 Mika is a San Francisco native.
 She holds a B.A. in Development Studies from UC Berkeley.

-Jacob is a legal assistant with experience interacting with the Social Security Administration on behalf of clients.
-Jacob previously worked as a legal advocate for the Bar Association of San Francisco’s Homeless Advocacy Project, where he assisted clients with disabilities to access Social Security disability benefits, along with working to help resolve a variety of other Social Security issues.
+Jacob is a legal assistant with several years of experience advocating for clients before the Social Security Administration.
+Before joining the firm in early 2021, Jacob previously worked as a legal advocate for the Bar Association of San Francisco’s Homeless Advocacy Project, where they assisted clients with disabilities to access SSI and Social Security disability benefits, along with working to help resolve a variety of other Social Security issues.

 Jacob is working to complete a B.A. in Race and Resistance Studies from San Francisco State University.